Claudication is muscular pain, cramping, or fatigue that typically occurs during exercise and goes away with rest.

 This article provides an overview of claudication, including its symptoms, why it happens, treatments, and how to manage symptoms at home.

-In its early stages, claudication can cause a variety of sensations in the muscles that
+In its early stages, claudication can cause a variety of sensations in the muscles that can include:

 - heaviness or a 'dead weight' feeling